kenmickles/heroku-redirect/README.md

-Simple node app to redirect all requests for an old Heroku app to a new URL.
 This has come in handy more times than it should have.

 ## Configuration
 To redirect all requests to example.com: